l3gacyb3ta/old.website/site/content/index.md

 ---
-title: "nebula - a home on the net"
+title: "aethopica - a home on the net"
 permalink: "/index"
 ai: "true"
 music: "true"